erich666/McUsd/unit_tests/cubes_r_normals/README.md

 This turns off the fairly bright ambient light used in Omniverse's RTX real-time renderer, so that the bump effect has more contrast.

+## glTF

+There are two related (and more elaborate) glTF sample models that may be of interest, the [Normal-Tangent Test](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/NormalTangentTest) and the [Normal-Tangent Mirror Test](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/NormalTangentMirrorTest). _(Thanks, Eric Chadwick, for the pointers.)_

 ---
 ## License